kurator-dev/kurator/docs/content/en/docs/fleet-manager/rollout/canary/Istio-canary.md

 - The `trafficAnalysis` section defines the configuration for evaluating a new release version's health and readiness during a rollout process.
     - The `checkFailedTimes` parameter specifies the maximum number of failed check results allowed throughout the Canary Deployment lifecycle.
     - `checkIntervalSeconds` denotes the time interval between consecutive health evaluation checks.
     - The `metrics` identify the metrics that will be monitored to determine the deployment's health status.
-Currently, only `request-success-rate` and `request-duration` two built-in metric types are supported.
+You can choose between the two built-in metric types `request-success-rate` and `request-duration` or write your own metric
     - The `webhooks` provide an extensibility mechanism for the analysis procedures.
 In this configuration, webhooks communicate with the testloader to generate test traffic for the healthchecks.
 - The `trafficRouting` configuration specifies how traffic will be shifted to the canary deployment during the rollout process.
     - The `maxWeight` parameter defines the maximum percentage of traffic that can be routed to the canary before promotion.